- 1 Amyloidosis (ICD-10 E85)

 - In case of chronic inflammatory autoimmune disease, immunosuppressive treatment is important.
 Methotrexate and biological drugs such as TNF inhibitors, rituximab and especially tocilizumab (RoActemra) has been shown to be effective in removing serum amyoid A and can be considered as more specific therapy for amyloid potency.

-Amyloidosis can be followed up med 123I - scintigraphy studies.
-Regular blood and urine checks are also done.
-Follow-up should reveal active inflammation and show that internal organs work normally.
+Amyloidosis can be followed up med 123I - scintigraphy examinations.
+Regular checks of blood and urine are also done.
+The follow-up should reveal active inflammation and show that internal organs are functioning normally.